serebrov/notes/yii/2012-09-29-yii-jquery-localtime.md

 Date inputs
 -------------------------------------------
 jquery.localtimex.js plugin also supports date inputs localization (tested with jQuery UI datepicker and depends on it).

 It will convert UTC value to local time, so user can work with it.
 Before form submit plugin will convert it back to UTC.

+Example of usage:

+# Use initial UTC value for date input or leave it empty:

+    $myDate = gmdate('Y-m-d\TH:i:s\Z', time()); //today, use it as initial date input value

+# When configuring the jQuery datepicker plugin - set date format to 'mm/dd/yy' and add css class 'localdatepicker'.

+# Attach jquery.localtimex plugin to the same input, set date format to 'MM/dd/yyyy' and use css class 'localdatepicker':

+    $('.localdatepicker').localtimex('MM/dd/yyyy');

+# On the client side localtimex plugin will convert initial UTC value to the local client time and then will convert it back when form is submitted

+# On the server side - accept UTC value, convert it to the MySQL format / timestamp:

+    $myDateMySql = Yii::app()->dateFormatter->format('yyyy-MM-dd', strtotime($UTCValue));
+    $myDateTimestamp = strtotime($UTCValue);

 jquery.localtimex.js
 -------------------------------------------